Pela Case Review:

 If you are concerned with Pela’s protection, check their drop test video below…

 The Eco-Friendly Pela Phone Case: Customer Reviews

 It seems it’s not just us that are happy with the Pela Case!
 Through our research across the web, it seems the majority of Pela users are left more than satisfied!

 From Pela’s website…

-A 100% Biodegradable Compostable Phone Case: What’s Not to Love?
+A 100% Biodegradable Compostable Phone Case: What’s not to love?

-At the moment, I’m completely satisfied with my Pela Case.
+I am completely satisfied with my Pela Case.

 It’s always a gift to encounter a company and product like theirs when you come across the unexciting, but necessary purchases in life.

-Who gets excited about a phone case?
+Really, who gets excited about a phone case?

 Well, normally no one.
 But with a case like Pela’s, that just might change.